tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_summaries.md

 **[Chapter 18: Additional resources](resources.html)**

 **Tom:** This section contains additional exercises and information, such as more activities for calling APIs, or more info about alternative specifications.
-I also archive topics here that don’t seem to fit well anywhere else.
+I also archive topics here that don't seem to fit well anywhere else.

 **Claude:**

 <div class="response">
 Chapter 18 provides a variety of supplementary material to expand on topics covered in the course.
 It includes a detailed article comparing REST and GraphQL APIs and recommendations for documenting each.
 There are several hands-on activities for calling additional APIs to get more practice working with endpoints, parameters, and responses.
-Tutorials are provided for two alternative API specification formats - RAML and API Blueprint.
+Tutorials are provided for two alternative API specification formats &mdash; RAML and API Blueprint.
 The chapter also contains answer keys for activities, as well as video recordings of full-day workshops delivering this course content.
 Overall, this additional resources section offers more in-depth exploration of key course topics for those looking to further solidify their learning.
 </div>

 {% include image_ad_right.html %}

 ## The verdict?
-Claude’s responses are better than mine
+Claude's responses are better than mine, but also problematic

-Most of the time, I like Claude’s descriptions more than mine.
+Most of the time, I like Claude's descriptions more than mine.
 This is partly because summaries are hard to write, and I dislike writing them.
-I would gladly hand the pen to Claude to craft a summary from a chapter PDF that I’ve written anyway.
-AI tools just seem to do a better job at distilling large amounts of information into summaries than I do—at least for the time I’m willing to put into the summary task.
-I’d rather save my cognitive bandwidth for content development and creation.
+I would gladly hand the pen to Claude to craft a summary from a chapter PDF that I've written anyway.
+AI tools just seem to do a better job at distilling large amounts of information into summaries than I do &mdash; at least for the time I'm willing to put into the summary task.
+I'd rather save my cognitive bandwidth for content creation and development.

-Also, one nice benefit to using AI is that you can easily re-run the summary for the same content at a later time.
-My API course content has evolved and fluctuated over the years.
-A summary that I wrote in 2019 might no longer apply to a section that I’ve heavily revised, split up, added to, etc. With each chapter modification, I usually don’t rewrite the chapter summaries.
-Eventually, the summaries drift from the chapter content.

-I’ve gone ahead and updated my API course with the improved chapter summaries.
-In places I edited Claude’s summaries, but not too much.
+That said, Claude's responses (which are similar to other AI chatbot responses) are problematic: they describe content from an external perspective, with phrases such as "This chapter discusses ..." or "The chapter includes ..."
+Remember back in high school when nearly every essay started out with an introductory paragraph that described what the author was going to say instead of just saying it?
+For example,

+> "In this essay, I explore widgets.
+I argue that widgets are great, and that everyone needs widgets.
+I list the main reasons why people fail to adopt widgets, and then how we can overcome these reasons.
+Finally, I provide some examples of widgets in real use cases."

+When I later became a composition teacher, I learned to despise these constructions.
+I would regularly write, *Don't tell me what you're going to say, just say it!* Unsurprisingly, this is Claude's problem too.
+Claude describes the chapters from a third-party perspective, as if it's a robot analyzing what someone else has written rather than making the points more directly.

+Additionally, when you come to recognize what AI-written summaries look like, you can more easily identify them.
+Someone recently sent me a newsletter that had all the hallmarks of AI-written summaries, and I could barely get through the paragraphs without having this same composition-teacher reaction.

+Although I liked Claude's summaries, I ended up rewriting the summaries in a more direct, active way as much as possible.
+I couldn't entirely omit the "This chapter discusses..." convention, but I tried to.
+It was helpful to have Claude's summary a starting point.
+I also tried to train ChatGPT to switch the perspective of these passages more toward the approach I wanted, but it usually failed and I had to take over the wheel.
+At any rate, to read my fixes for the summaries&mdash; see the [Course organization](index.html#course_organization) in the introduction.

 ## The summary of summaries

 I mentioned earlier that a workaround to the summary limits in Claude is to paste in various summaries and then ask Claude to generate a summary of those summaries.
-Here’s the outcome with all 18 chapter summaries pasted into Claude.
+Here's the outcome with all 18 chapter summaries pasted into Claude.

 <div class="response">
 <p>This book provides a comprehensive guide to creating effective documentation for REST APIs.
 It approaches the topic from the perspective of a developer first using an API, then as a technical writer documenting the API.
 The book covers foundational concepts like making API calls, analyzing responses, and displaying data dynamically.
 Core skills for API documentation are then addressed, including documenting API endpoints, parameters, requests, and responses.
 Best practices are provided for reference docs, conceptual topics, tutorials, code samples, and testing.</p>